Member Organizations

 Code of Ethics for Professional Accountants

-The Financial Reporting Council (FRC) Act of 2011 establishes the Financial Reporting Council of Nigeria (FRC) as the ethical standard-setter for registered professional accountants (in Nigeria this means auditors and other professionals providing services to public interest entities (PIEs)).
-The FRC Act outlines that the FRC is also responsible for developing and liaising with relevant professional bodies—the Institute of Chartered Accountants of Nigeria (ICAN) and the Association of National Accountants of Nigeria (ANAN)—regarding ethical standards.
+The Financial Reporting Council of Nigeria (FRC), established under the Financial Reporting Council of Nigeria Act 2011 (as amended), is responsible for issuing ethical requirements applicable to auditors and other professionals providing services to public interest entities.
+The FRC liaises with the Institute of Chartered Accountants of Nigeria (ICAN) and the Association of National Accountants of Nigeria (ANAN) regarding ethical standards and professional conduct.

-In accordance with its mandate under the ANAN Act of 1993, ANAN initially developed a Code of Professional Conduct and Ethics, which was consistent with the 2006 version of IESBA Code of Ethics.
-As of the date of the assessment, it states that it has updated its Code in line with the 2018 version of the IESBA Code of Ethics.
+Under the ANAN Act 1993, ANAN establishes ethical requirements for its members.
+ANAN initially developed a Code of Professional Conduct and Ethics aligned with earlier versions of the IESBA Code and reports that it updated its Code to align with the 2018 version of the International Code of Ethics for Professional Accountants.

 Current Status: Partially Adopted